• Skip to primary navigation

 Tips

-• Make sure to use a large pan and place the broccoli in a single layer, with no overcrowding.
+• For best results, use a large pan and arrange the broccoli in a single layer without overcrowding.

 What temperature do you use for oven-roasted broccoli?